GLFF Hall of Fame

 Senator Stabenow was cited for work that has benefitted every segment and level of the agricultural and floral community.
 A graduate of Michigan State University and a native Michigander, Senator Stabenow is a national leader on food and agriculture policy and a forceful advocate for Michigan agriculture – the state’s second-biggest source of jobs.

-In accepting the award, presented by Bob Patterson, CF, Michigan Floral Foundation Chair, Senator Stabenow expressed her appreciation of the floral industry and how special it is that members touch people at the most important and memorable times of their lives on a daily basis.
+In accepting the award, presented by Bob Patterson, CF, Great Lakes Floral Foundation Chair, Senator Stabenow expressed her appreciation of the floral industry and how special it is that members touch people at the most important and memorable times of their lives on a daily basis.
 “I always try to stop in the local flower shop when I am making visits around the state.
 The local florists always know what is going on in the local community.
 When is homecoming?
 When is the prom?
 Who’s getting married?”

 The senator was accompanied by her 93-year-old mother who shared the fact that no matter how busy her daughter is she still calls her every day.

 Attending the event were representatives of the floral industry, business associations, and government officials from the state of Michigan.
 Special guests included Michigan Senators Sean McCann and Roger Victory, former Michigan Senator and current Executive Director of the Michigan Greenhouse Growers Council Geoff Hansen, former Michigan Representative Lorence Wenke, and former Director of the Michigan Office for New Americans Bing Goei.
-Speakers included Society of American Florists CEO Kate Penn, President of the Michigan Agri Business Association Jim Byrum, and Tim Galea, 2019 Hall Fame chairman.
+Speakers included Society of American Florists CEO Kate Penn, President of the Michigan Agri Business Association Jim Byrum, and Tim Galea, 2019 Hall of Fame chairman.